denniemok/slash-ping/README.md

 <hr>

 ### Introduction
-This is a minimalist plugin with exactly one function: /ping.
+This is a minimalist plugin with exactly one function: allows players to check their in-game ping with /ping.
 Nothing fancy or complicated is involved.
-It only does the simplest task you ask for, and hence the performance. <br>
+It only does the simplest task you ask for, and hence the performance (and name). <br>

 <hr>